vtsai881/vtsai881.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi, I'm Valerie!
-I am an incoming Neuroscience PhD Student at Stanford University interested in using computational modeling and closed-loop optogenetics to define the structure of the circuits, systems, and motor sequences underlying social behavior.
+I am a Neuroscience PhD Student at Stanford University currently rotating in the labs of Professors Nirao Shah and Shaul Druckmann.
+I am interested in using computational modeling and closed-loop optogenetics to define the structure of the circuits, systems, and motor sequences underlying social behavior.
 {style="text-align: justify;"}

 I did my undergrad at the University of Washington, where I earned a Neuroscience BS and an English Minor.
 I conducted an honors thesis research project with Dr. Sam Golden where I used deep and machine learning to quantitatively phenotype the behavioral sequences and whole-brain cfos ensembles underlying maladaptive aggression.
 I was also Editor-in-Chief of [Grey Matters Journal](https://greymattersjournal.org/), a neuroscience outreach organization founded and run by undergraduate students aimed at fostering scientific engagement through community outreach, diversity and inclusivity initiatives, and effective scientific communication.